Leaseholders/Shared Owners - Changes to your Rent & Service Charge 2023/24

 Your service charge covers the cost of services we provide to you, your block and/or estate.
 With your rent increase letter, you’ll receive a breakdown of your service charges.
 This will show you exactly how much you pay for each service and where there has been an increase in the cost to provide this service.

-Inflation has been particularly high recently.
-When inflation is high, costs tend to increase including our own.
+Inflation has continued to remain high.
+When inflation is high, costs tend to increase, including our own.

 We’ve also reviewed fire safety in all our buildings following the tragic Grenfell Tower fire.
 Your safety is our number one priority.
 There’s an increase in the fire safety related services we’re now delivering.
 We’re carrying out more fire safety inspections by specialist contractors.
 We’re also investing in fire safety measures and fire safety equipment.

-There are also increases in the cost of electricity, which has been widely publicised and is a national issue.
+There are also increases in the cost of electricity and insurance, which has been widely publicised and is a national issue.
 It is important to note that these are estimated charges and with the introduction of smart metering we will be able to fully assess the actual costs throughout the year and ensure that the balancing charge is reflective of the actual costs incurred.

 What if I can’t pay or want to dispute my service charge?

 We appreciate you may be unhappy about the rent and service charge increase.
-However, you must pay your rent under the terms of your tenancy or lease.
-If you don’t pay your full rent, arrears will build up and we’ll take action to recover the unpaid rent.
+However, you must pay your rent and/or service charge under the terms of your tenancy or lease.
+If you don’t pay your full rent and/or service charge, arrears will build up and we’ll take action to recover the unpaid rent and/or service charge.
 You may end up facing more debt and court costs, making things even more difficult.
-If you have concerns about affordability, our Income team is here to help: income.team@sbhg.co.uk.
+If you have concerns about affordability, our Income team is here to help: income.team@sbhg.co.uk .

 Independently, you can get free advice and support from your local Citizens Advice, or from StepChange if you’re struggling with debts.